 Today I’m really excited to share with you my very first experience using puff pastry.
-I’ve always been intrigued by the thought of using it but never really got around to trying it until now.
+I’ve always been intrigued by the thought of using it, but never really got around to trying it until now.
 So I thought I’d use my very first experience as a tutorial so you could all cook along with me.

 For starters, I chose a recipe on Pepperidge Farm’s Puff Pastry website.
-This is a very slightly tweaked version of their Apple Pecan Pastries recipe.
+This is a very slightly tweaked version of their apple pecan pastries recipe.

 The recipe called for “brown sugar” so that leaves it up to you whether you use light or dark.

-Cut in your margarine like so…
+Then cut in your margarine like so.

 It’ll look like this when you’re done.